SSWConsulting/SSW.Rules.Content/rules/storyboards/rule.md

 ### Why isn't UML sufficient?

 Many people use UML (Unified Modeling Language) to specify, construct, and document the various aspects of software systems.
-UML serve a purpose for helping developers understand what to do technically.
-However, for clients a UML diagram is hard to digest
+UML serves a purpose for helping developers understand what to do technically.
+However, for clients a UML diagram is hard to digest.
+If a developer understands something during a requirement stage, but a client does not, they are not much value as the client wont give feedback.

 ::: bad
 ![Figure: Bad example – using UML makes software specifications hard to understand for clients](bad-uml.jpg)